-MIAMI – Today in Aviation, Southwest Airlines (WN) flew for the first time from Dallas Love Field (DAL) to Houston Intercontinental (IAH) and San Antonio International (SAT) in 1971.
+DALLAS – Today in Aviation, Southwest Airlines (WN) took off for the first time at 7 am from Dallas Love Field (DAL) bound for Houston Intercontinental Airport (IAH) and San Antonio International Airport (SAT) in 1971.

 At the time, only three Boeing 737-200 comprised the new airline’s fleet.
 Not without a rocky start, the carrier’s quick thinking gave way to weekly scheduled flights to 100 cities by 1972 as found in the Official Airline Guide of that year.

 Southwest Airlines was founded in 1967 as Air Southwest Co. by Lamar Muse, Rollin King, and Herb Kelleher to offer services throughout Texas.
 An air certificate would come not without some delays before any flight would take off.

 The carrier had to go through the Texas Supreme Court in 1970 due to other airlines taking legal actions against it in relation to nonconformities in federal market regulation.
 By the end of that year, the Court declined to review the case and WN obtained its air operator certificate from the state of Texas.